callumlocke/join-table/README.md

 #### size

-The number of pairings currently in the table.
+The number of pairs currently in the table.

 ## Iterating